 You want to put your travel knickers on your head and sit in the supermarket carpark and cry.

-When you take a leap into the world outside of that little square box, be it traveling the world as a family, emigrating, starting a new business, a different job, standing up for yourself, or working from home for six months with your new baby; you are BRAVE.
+When you take a leap into the world outside of that little square box, be it travelling the world as a family, emigrating, starting a new business, a different job, standing up for yourself, working from home for six months with your new baby; WHATEVER change looks like, you are BRAVE.

 And when you are brave – even just a little bit brave – you will realise that can do anything you want to do.